david-zwicker/video-analysis/projects/mouse_burrows/documentation/parameters.md

 -----
 * `video/filename_pattern = raw_video/*.MTS`: Filename pattern used to look for videos
 * `video/frames_skip = 0`: Number of frames that are skipped before starting the analysis.
 This value is only considered if `video/frames` is None.
-* `video/remove_water_bottle = True`: Flag that indicates whether the water bottle should be removed from the video
 * `video/cropping_rect = None`: Rectangle to which the video is cropped.
 This can be either four numbers [left, top, width, height] or some string like 'upper left', 'lower right', etc.
-* `video/water_bottle_template = water_bottle.png`: Name of the template for removing the water bottle from the background estimate.
 * `video/blur_sigma_color = 0`: Standard deviation in color space of the bilateral filter
 * `video/frames = None`: Frames of the video which are analyzed [start and end index should be given]
-* `video/water_bottle_region = [0.8, 1.0, 0.0, 0.3]`: Defines the region [x_min, x_max, y_min, y_max] in which the upper left corner of the water bottle rectangle lies.
-The coordinates are given relative to the cage width and height.
-This is used to restrict the template matching to a sensible region.
 * `video/blur_radius = 3`: Radius of the blur filter to remove noise
 * `video/initial_adaptation_frames = 100`: Number of initial frames to skip during analysis
 * `video/blur_method = gaussian`: The method to be used for reducing noise in the video.
 The supported methods are `mean`, `gaussian`, `bilateral`, in increasing complexity, i.e. decreasing speed.